Leggy, Stretched Growth on Oxalis

 - 1

-Relocate to the brightest indirect spot available, ideally with a stretch of gentle morning sun, since the leaflets need real light to fold open fully instead of stretching toward whatever window they can find.
+Relocate the plant to the brightest indirect spot available, ideally with a stretch of gentle morning sun, since the leaflets need real light intensity to fold open fully and grow compactly instead of stretching toward whatever window they can find.

 - 2

-Work a weekly quarter-turn into your routine, since the bulb crown pushes up new petioles from a fixed central point and the only way to keep that growth radiating evenly is turning the pot rather than expecting the plant to correct on its own.
+Work a weekly quarter-turn into your routine, since new petioles push up from a fixed central crown and the only way to keep that growth radiating evenly outward is turning the pot rather than expecting the plant to correct itself.

 - 3

-Trim back the longest, most stretched petioles to encourage the plant to push fuller new growth from the bulb crown.
+Trim back the longest, most stretched petioles at their base with clean scissors to redirect the plant's energy toward fuller new growth from the crown rather than further elongation of already-leggy stalks.

 - 4